-Superstars know how to lead a team.
+Superstars know how to lead a sales team.
 Those are the CMOs for your startup, as well as the CSOs and other C-suite sales leaders.
 However, they are, usually, rather expensive.
-Therefore, you should only hire them when having a successful product market fit.
+Therefore, you should only hire sales leaders when there is a successful product-to-market fit.

 Seasoned or senior salespeople, usually, worked at companies with very well-established and precisely defined processes.
 While that works for an established company, it can cause several problems within a startup.
 Often, having senior salespeople in a start-up will not only lead to criticism, but also to frustration.